-Though many Packer students may feel burnt out in recent years due to Packer’s devotion to providing us with a comprehensive understanding of the gender spectrum that understanding does not extend to the entirety of our country.
-While LGBTQ+ community is becoming more widely accepted and recognized in the rest of the country, as politicians like Barack Obama publicly advocate for their rights through progressive legislation such as the legalization of gay marriage, some Americans who do recognize the lesbian and gay community struggle to accept the growing population of those who identify as transgender or non-binary.
-Excuses for the non-acceptance are constantly tossed around, pointing out the relatively small numbers of transgender and non-binary people and the supposed difficulties of understanding these individuals in the U.S. But the 1.4 million Americans, the New York Times reports, that fall into this category do not deserve to be overlooked by our government and much of our society.
+Though many Packer students may feel burnt out in recent years due to Packer’s commitment to provide us with a comprehensive understanding of the gender spectrum, that understanding does not extend to the entirety of our country.
+While the LGBTQ+ community is becoming more widely accepted and recognized, as politicians like Barack Obama publicly advocate for their rights through progressive legislation such as the legalization of gay marriage, some Americans who do recognize the lesbian and gay community struggle to accept the growing population of those who identify as transgender or non-binary.
+Excuses for the non-acceptance are constantly tossed around, pointing to the relatively small numbers of transgender and non-binary people and the supposed difficulties of understanding these individuals.
+But the 1.4 million Americans that fall into this category, as reported in the New York Times, do not deserve to be overlooked by our government and much of our society.

 How, despite the increasingly frequent pleas for inclusivity, has this happened?

 The transgender and non-binary communitity face many difficulties, not only due to oppressing politics, but because of intense internal struggles.
 A common misconception perpetuated by the Trump administration, and accepted by many, is that being transgender is a conscious choice that an individual makes to become a new person.
 In truth, though, being transgender is not about being a new person; it is about becoming and evolving into the person you were always meant to be.
 For many transgender individuals the process of transitioning is the natural fulfillment of one’s desired and preferred sex — a reality that most Americans do not wish to face.